CesiumGS/3d-tiles-tools/README.md

   npm install
   ```

-After this, `ts-node` can be used to directly execute the tools, using the same command line options as described above - for example:
+After this, the tools can be executed using the same command line options as described above - for example:
 ```
-npx ts-node --esm .\packages\cli\src\main.ts gzip -i ./specs/data/TilesetOfTilesets/ -o ./output/TilesetOfTilesets-gzipped/
+npx node --loader ts-node/esm .\packages\cli\src\main.ts gzip -i ./specs/data/TilesetOfTilesets/ -o ./output/TilesetOfTilesets-gzipped/
 ```

 See the [implementation notes](IMPLEMENTATION.md) for details about the project structure.